Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

-\paragraph{Expressing OAuth Specification} Using the query language, we could express OAuth specifications obtained from the official documentation~\cite{rfc6749} and security best practices~\cite{oauth-best-practice, rfc6819, rfc7636} for OAuth standards.
-In what follows, we briefly discuss and formalize \emph{Redirect URI} property discussed in Section~\ref{sec:background}.
-More details about other properties in Table~\ref{tab:list-of-properties} and their security implications are described in the Appendix~\ref{apx:properties}.
+~ Table~\ref{tab:list-of-properties} shows the list of properties that we express using our query language.
+We obtain these properties from the documentation of standard OAuth specifications~\cite{rfc6749, rfc6819,rfc7636} and security best practices~\cite{oauth-best-practice}.
+In what follows, we briefly discuss the properties and their formal representation.

-\textbf{Redirect URI Property (P1):} \emph{Redirect URI must match client's registered uri.} The $redirect\_uri$ parameter provided by the client at the authorization request endpoint, the authorization server must check if the URI is the same as the one registered to the clients.
-According to OAuth specification~\cite{rfc6749}, the authorization server must compare and match the redirect URI against the registered redirection URI.
-The redirect URI matching approach also involves security implications.
-An attack example caused by incorrect redirect URI validation is demonstrated in Appendix~\ref{apx:attacks}.
+OAuth requires that the redirect URI submitted during the authorization request match the client's registered URI (P1).
+Specifically, we tag these OAuth parameters by $\mathtt{OAuthTag(\_,req\_URI)}$ and $\mathtt{OAuthTag(\_,client\_URI)}$, respectively.
+In addition, since this URI is used to transfer sensitive information like authorization code, the specification also requires the URI to be an \emph{absolute URI} (P2), preventing attackers from utilizing the open redirector of the user agent to intercept the sensitive information.
+Server programs commonly use pattern matching APIs (e.g., `\texttt{matches}') to match the redirect URI value.

-However, if the redirect URI validation fails, the authorization server should inform the resource owner and avoid making an automatic redirection to the redirect URI, as the URI is invalid and potentially be manipulated by the attackers.
-According to the specification~\cite{rfc6749}, ``if the request fails due to a missing, invalid, or mismatching redirection URI, ... the authorization server should inform the resource owner of the error and \textit{must not} automatically redirect the user-agent to the invalid redirection URI.''
+To prevent code replay attacks during token request, OAuth also requires the authorization code to be single-use (P3), meaning the code can be used only once (to generate token) by the client.
+Therefore, once the code is used, \oauthserver removes it from the storage (e.g., database) and rejects requests (with error message) when the code is not found in storage.
+We use $\mathtt{OAuthTag(\_,code)}$ to tag authorization code and \texttt{invoke(\_,gen\_token)} to track the OAuth-specific API call for generating token.